 loss of taste

-your urine may be darker with a red tinge
+your urine, mouth, saliva, tongue and teeth may be darker with a red tinge

 These may be serious side effects and your doctor may need to change your MADOPAR dose.